tungli/F5170-julia/5_Interactions/README.md

 ## Exercises
 >  **Exercise 1**
 >  * Complete this [script](https://github.com/tungli/F5170-julia/blob/master/5_Interactions/maxwell.jl).
-The script should plot the Maxwell-Boltzmann distribution with repsect the velocity magnitude and a few points of interest, namely:
+The script should plot the Maxwell-Boltzmann distribution with respect the velocity magnitude and a few points of interest, namely:
 >    1. The mean speed
 >    2. The mean squared speed (norm of the velocity vector)
 >    3. The most probable speed
 >  * Calculate these values analytically and numerically.
 Compare them and explain any differences.
->  * Look at the plot.
+>  * Plot the distributions and the values of distributions at the calculated speeds.
 Which of the 3 speeds is the lowest.
 Does their order change with temperature?
 >  * Change the number of points of integration.
 How does it affect the result of the integration?
 >
 >  **Exercise 2**